Magneto (film character): Early life

 Erik Lehnsherr was born in 1930.
-Lehnsherr's parents were Jews from Düsseldorf, Germany.
+His parents were Jews from Düsseldorf, Germany.
 During the Nazi regime, the family is taken to Auschwitz concentration camp, where Lehnsherr, then a boy, is separated from his parents, causing him to manifest his mutant power and bend the metal gate separating them until the Germans knock him unconscious.
 Shortly thereafter, the boy is taken to the office of Dr. Klaus Schmidt in the camp.
 Schmidt, who had observed Lehnsherr's earlier display, attempted to coerce him to demonstrate his power by having him move a coin.
 When Lehnsherr is unable to do it, Schmidt has Lehnsherr's mother brought in, and when that does not produce results, Schmidt shoots and kills her.
 This triggers Lehnsherr to use his powers to crush metal items in the room, killing the German guards by crushing their helmets, and destroying an adjacent laboratory room.

 After escaping the horrors of Nazi Germany, the young Erik Lehnsherr emigrates to the United States at some point, arriving at Ellis Island.
-Later in his life, Erik Lehnsherr hunts for Nazi war criminals across the globe, including Schmidt.
-He tracks Schmidt down on a cruiser near a dock.
+Later in his life, Erik Lehnsherr had a brief relationship with a woman named Maximoff.
+For unknown reasons, he left her before their son Peter was born.
+During this time, Erik hunts for Nazi war criminals across the globe, including Schmidt, whom he tracks down on a cruiser near a dock.
 Lehnsherr is surprised by Schmidt's ally, the powerful mutant telepath Emma Frost, who casts him off the ship.

 Another telepath, Charles Xavier, is also looking for Schmidt and senses Lehnsherr nearby while probing.
 Lehnsherr uses his magnetic powers to control the massive anchor and its chain to destroy the ship with, though Schmidt and his compatriots escape.
 Xavier rescues Lehnsherr in the water and brings him to Division X, a CIA project to bring mutants over to the side of the US government and prevent them from becoming hostile instead.
 Lehnsherr learns that Schmidt is himself secretly a mutant who worked with the Nazis out of convenience and has now assumed the identity of Sebastian Shaw and is working with the Russians instead, and the CIA hopes to use their own team of mutants to help in learning what Shaw's plans are and stop him.
 Lehnsherr also gets to know Raven, Xavier's shapeshifting mutant foster sister, and Hank McCoy, a mutant with a genius intellect.
 Lehnsherr and Xavier track down other mutants, Havok, Banshee, Darwin and Angel Salvadore until they have a team ready to challenge Shaw.